-Of course if you were Johnny Reb you didn’t have all the luxuries that the typical Union soldier had.
-Confederate soldiers typically traveled much lighter than their Northern counterparts.
+The Confederate army did not have all the luxuries that the Union soldier had.
+Confederate soldiers traveled much lighter than their Northern counterparts.

 This wasn’t necessarily because they wanted to, but rather because they just had no other choice.
 They just didn’t have as many items as the Northern troops had.
-As far as the uniforms go, the southern Civil War uniform was vastly different from their neighbors to the North.
-Confederate Civil War clothing was made of cotton, wool and a type of jean cloth.
-Union uniforms were vastly superior to confederate uniforms in almost every way.
+They would often have to capture Union provisions, clothing and weapons in order to sustain themselves.

 The Southern uniforms during the Civil War that they did have were usually dyed to make them gray or sometimes brown, this was done to at least try to give uniformity throughout the army.

 Union soldiers often referred to confederate soldiers as Butternuts because of the grayish brown color of their uniforms.